-MAT 2018 percentile calculator is based on your performance in actual MAT December 2018 exam on December 2 in PBT format or on December 15 in CBT format and the AIMA’s formula of MAT December score Vs percentile calculation.
+MAT 2018 percentile calculator is based on your performance in actual MAT December 2018 exam on December 9 for phase-1 PBT exam, or on December 15 for phase-2 of PBT exam and CBT MAT exam as well as the AIMA’s formula of MAT December score Vs percentile calculation.
 While your performance will get you raw score in MAT leading to MAT 2018 percentile Score, many of the MAT exam takers are not aware the key aspects of MAT Score Vs percentile calculator.
-Once you know how the MAT score vs perventile calculated, it will be easier for you to focus and devise your test taking strategy.
+Once you know how the MAT score vs percentile is calculated, it will be easier for you to focus and devise your test taking strategy.
 Top B-schools will shortlist you on the basis of your high MAT December Percentile that you are awarded in MAT December 2018 exam.

 There is a tendency to claim high accuracy after every MAT exam and it has never been proved to be correct.
 So the very first thing is that you should not expect more than 80 to 85 percent accuracy in different sections.
 MAT 2018 Score Vs Percentile Predictor or MAT percentile calculator in MAT 2018 is based upon your raw MAT score in the 4 sections.
 The MAT score of 5thsection on Indian & Global environment section will not be counted for MAT percentile calculation.
 Accordingly, your MAT score vs percentile can be calculated and predicted in accordance with your performance which will determine whether you would be shortlisted by top MBA colleges or will have to opt for second or third tier B-schools.